-Proposition 3 The the probability of political replacement varies with $\{Z, \nu, \xi\}$ as follows:
+Proposition 3 Suppose that Assumptions 1 and 2 hold.
+Then, the probability of political replacement varies with $\{Z, \nu, \xi\}$ as follows:

 - 1. An increase in Z reduces the probability of political replacement when there is repression or civil war. - 2.
 An increase in ν increases the probability of political replacement when there is a civil war. - 3.
-An increase in ξ reduces the probability of political replacement when there is repression.
+An increase in ξ reduces the probability of political replacement when there is repression or civil war.